diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 capable, so in the case of a machine going rogue, other equally capable machines will attempt to neutralise it to favour humans.
-This is comparable to a militarized government sending their citizens to commit all sorts of atrocious crimes in wars, then when those individuals come back to their homes, chances are that they cannot stop their monstruous behaviour, and eventually attempt and succeed at commiting comparable crimes in their country of origin.
-But that's what the country's internal security forces are there for: to control those who go rogue and supress them, and even when those cases are largely mediatic, the actual number of casualties is very low.
+This is comparable to a militarized government sending their citizens to commit all sorts of atrocious crimes in wars, then when those individuals come back to their homes, chances are that they cannot stop their monstrous behaviour, and eventually attempt and succeed at committing comparable crimes in their country of origin.
+But that's what the country's internal security forces are there for: to control those who go rogue and suppress them, and even when those cases occupy a big space on the media, the actual number of casualties is very low.

 These are some initial thoughts that could help mitigate machine intelligence attempts to reprogram and free